5594 Course Materials Manager

 14. Contributes to the overall success of the Bookstore by performing all other duties as assigned.

-The Course Materials Manager is supervised by the Director of the Bookstore and supervises the Course Materials Buyers, the Bookstore Shipping and Receiving Supervisor, temporary, and student employees.
+The Course Materials Manager is supervised by the Director of the Bookstore and supervises the Course Materials Buyers, temporary, and student employees.

 OFFICE OF HUMAN RESOURCES

 REVISED MARCH 2015

 JOB FAMILY 4

 Factor 1: Professional Knowledge, Skill, and Technical Mastery

 Level 3 - 1500 Points: Entry-level knowledge of the principles, concepts, practices, and methods of an administrative, managerial, technical, or professional specialty.
 Knowledge permits employee to carry out basic recurring tasks and routine portions of assignments or to carry out less demanding professional elements of assignments in professional or technical areas including accounting or auditing, financial management, business administration, human resources, law, engineering, science, or medicine, while gaining familiarity with the University's policies and goals, business practices, and/or accounting systems.
 This level of knowledge permits the employee to schedule and carry out the steps of a limited operation or project, or to complete stages of a multi-phase project.
 Alternatively, knowledge at this level might also permit the employee to carry out recurring tasks and routine assignments requiring moderate experience in specific areas within higher education.
 Knowledge at this level is typically acquired through a combination of formal education and/or training and experience that includes a requirement for a college degree in a specific technical or professional specialty.
 Knowledge requirements may also include a limited amount of related work experience.
 Alternatively, equivalent knowledge requirements at this level include a non-technical or general Bachelor's degree requirement with a moderate level of additional related work experience or a non-specific Master's degree requirement with some related work experience.